Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation

 \textbf{Beyond web-scale data}: Do we really need vast amounts of data to excel at manipulation and language understanding?
 While web-scale datasets have fueled progress in FMs, human proficiency in manipulation arises from much smaller, context-rich experiences.
 Deep learning models are highly data-hungry, requiring massive amounts of information to generalize well.
 When there is limited data, deep learning models are more likely to overfit to spurious correlation patterns (short-cuts) that exist in the training set but do not generalize to real-world scenarios.
 This highlights a key limitation: relying solely on data-driven approaches may not be sufficient to solve manipulation and other complex tasks.
 Neuro-symbolic approaches~\citep{DBLP:series/faia/BesoldGBBDHKLLPPPZ21}, which combine neural networks with symbolic reasoning, offer a promising alternative.
 These models can enhance data efficiency and reduce the need for massive datasets by integrating predefined human-readable knowledge, such as knowledge graphs or knowledge bases.
 This suggests that FMs trained on enormous data are not the only path to achieving intelligence.
 Exploring how to leverage limited data to train models with better generalization capabilities is an important direction.

 \textbf{Benchmarking}: Quantifying generalization in real-world settings is challenging, as model performance strongly depends on the underlying hardware specifications and physical constraints of the robotic platform.
-For this reason, most of the approaches evaluate their results in simulators, and no real-world benchmarks exist to evaluate the models.
+For this reason, most of the approaches evaluate their results in simulators and lack a unified, standardized real-world evaluation benchmark.

 However, strong performance in simulation does not necessarily translate to real-world success, as the sim-to-real gap arises from discrepancies in visual appearance, sensor noise, physical dynamics, and the interpretation of linguistic context between virtual and physical environments.
 To reduce the gap, a promising approach is the \textit{real-to-sim-to-real}~\citep{torne2024reconciling}, where real-world interaction data are used to calibrate simulators that closely replicate physical environments.
 Policies trained in these aligned simulations are then redeployed in the real world, forming a feedback loop that enhances transfer robustness and consistency across domains.
 In parallel, establishing a standardized, language-conditioned real-world benchmark is essential for fair and reproducible evaluation.
 Such a benchmark should integrate natural-language instructions, multimodal observations, and diverse robot embodiments to assess both task success, semantic understanding, and real-time performance, ultimately advancing grounded language-conditioned manipulation.